Group Income Protection Insurance

 • Can Group Income Protection cover pension contributions?

 Yes, plenty of insurers can cover employee pension contributions, as well as employer National Insurance Contributions.
-This offers your business and staff an extra layer of monetary protection.

 For these to be covered, you’ll need to choose the option when setting up the policy.

-• Will Group Income Protection pay out a lump-sum settlement?
+• Will Group Income Protection pay out a lump sum settlement?

 In some situations, yes.
 It depends on the severity of the illness and how long an employee is expected to be out of work for.